Isabella-Pham/AWS-for-Dummies/README.md

 ### DynamoDB
 DynamoDB is a **Non-relational, Transactional Database**.
 This means you want to store semi-structured data (such as JSON, XML) in a NoSQL database that needs to be accessed while your service is being used.

+## Management Tools
+### Cloudwatch

+### AWS Management Console

 ## Analytics
 ### Elasticsearch/Logstash/Kibana
 Elasticsearch is a search engine that stores and indexes your data so you can simply write a search for keywords and receive relevant information.
 It is typically paired with Logstash and Kibana, making the ELK (Elasticsearch, Logstash, Kibana).

-Logstash is a data transfer pipeline that can transfer data from specified locations into Elasticsearch.
-Read the documentation [here](https://www.elastic.co/guide/en/logstash/current/input-plugins.html)
+Logstash is a data transfer pipeline that can transfer data from specified locations into Elasticsearch or vice versa.
+It can move data from S3, Cloudwatch, and more into Elasticsearch.
+To see what data sources Logstash can connect to, tead the documentation [here](https://www.elastic.co/guide/en/logstash/current/input-plugins.html).

 ### Redshift